-MCM(s) Measurable Goal(s) Explain progress toward goal or how goal was achieved If goal was not accomplished please explain 3 Post an appropriate site notice at each permittee owned construction site subject to the TPDES Construction General Permit TXR150000 Goal Met; 3 applicable permittee owned construction sites posted the appropriate site notice during the reporting period.
-3 Develop procedures for receipt and consideration of information submitted by the public Goal Met; procedures for receipt and consideration of information submitted by the public have been developed and are currently being implemented.
-3 Conduct training for MS4 field staff at least once per permit term Not Due Yet 4 Review construction plans for the inclusion of appropriate post- construction controls Goal Met; 121 construction plans were reviewed.
-4 Conduct at least 1 inspection of control measures per permit term Not Due Yet 5 Develop and maintain MS4 facility inventory list and stormwater controls within the regulated area Goal Met; MS4 facility inventory has been developed along with the standard operating procedures.
+MCM(s) Measurable Goal(s) Explain progress toward goal or how goal was achieved If goal was not accomplished please explain 3 Post an appropriate site notice at each permittee owned construction site subject to the TPDES Construction General Permit TXR150000 Goal Met; 1 applicable permittee owned construction site posted the appropriate site notice during the reporting period.
+Develop procedures for receipt and consideration of information submitted by the public Goal Met; procedures for receipt and consideration of information submitted by the public have been developed and are currently being implemented.
+3 Conduct training for MS4 field staff at least once per permit term Goal Met; MS4 field staff training has been conducted for all entities in the coalition during the current permit term.
+4 Review construction plans for the inclusion of appropriate post- construction controls Goal Met; 7,255 construction plans were reviewed.
+4 Conduct at least 1 inspection of control measures per permit term Goal Met; control measures are inspected and maintained on an as needed basis by MS4 field staff.
+5 Develop and maintain MS4 facility inventory list and stormwater controls within the regulated area Goal Met; MS4 facility inventory has been developed along with the standard operating procedures.

-MCM(s) Measurable Goal(s) Explain progress toward goal or how goal was achieved If goal was not accomplished please explain 5 Conduct at least 1 training session per permit term Not Due Yet 5 Properly dispose of waste materials on a routine basis and maintain documentation regarding disposal procedures Goal Met; approximately 1,086.47 cubic yards of litter/garbage was removed and properly disposed of.
+MCM(s) Measurable Goal(s) Explain progress toward goal or how goal was achieved If goal was not accomplished please explain 5 Conduct at least 1 training session per permit term Goal Met; employee training has been conducted for all entities in the coalition during the current permit term.
+5 Properly dispose of waste materials on a routine basis and maintain documentation regarding disposal procedures Goal Met; approximately 1,095.3 tons of litter/garbage was removed and properly disposed of.
 5 Develop contractor oversight procedures and conduct a review of the procedures once per permit term Goal Met; contractor oversight procedures have been developed and are currently being implemented.
-5 Inspect municipal facilities at least once per permit term Not Due Yet 5 Inspect structural controls at least once per year Not Due Yet 5 Conduct routine maintenance and repairs on permittee owned equipment Goal Met; the permittees own 1,186 vehicles/equipment and conduct routine maintenance and repairs on an as needed basis.
-5 Conduct litter/garbage collection at least once per year within the regulated area Goal Met; approximately 1,086.47 cubic yards of litter/garbage was removed and properly disposed of.
+5 Inspect municipal facilities at least once per permit term Goal Met; 10 facility inspections have been conducted during the current permit term.
+5 Inspect structural controls at least once per year Goal Met; 4 permittee owned structural controls were inspected for proper performance during the reporting year.
+5 Conduct routine maintenance and repairs on permittee owned equipment Goal Met; the permittees own 1,075 vehicles/equipment and conduct routine maintenance and repairs on an as needed basis.
+5 Conduct litter/garbage collection at least once per year within the regulated area Goal Met; approximately 1,095.3 tons of litter/garbage was removed and properly disposed of.

-MCM(s) Measurable Goal(s) Explain progress toward goal or how goal was achieved If goal was not accomplished please explain 5 Inspect and maintain permittee owned construction sites as required by the TCEQ Construction General Permit Goal Met; 115 inspections were conducted on permittee owned construction sites during the reporting period.
-5 Inspect/maintain permittee parking areas at least once per year Goal Met; 79 parking lot inspections were conducted during the reporting period.
+MCM(s) Measurable Goal(s) Explain progress toward goal or how goal was achieved If goal was not accomplished please explain 5 Inspect and maintain permittee owned construction sites as required by the TCEQ Construction General Permit Goal Met; 29 inspections were conducted on permittee owned construction sites during the reporting period.
+5 Inspect/maintain permittee parking areas at least once per year Goal Met; 75 parking lot inspections were conducted during the reporting period.